mugdhak30/mugdhak30.github.io/docs/_pages/cv.md

 [Centre for Formal Design and Verification of Software (CFDVS)](http://www.cfdvs.iitb.ac.in/) \\
 Dept of Computer Science and Engg \\
 IIT Bombay, India
-  * Objective: To develop a language to enable Dynamic Interleaving of reachability algorithms to outperform not only the individual algorithms, but also other state-of-the-art tools.
+  * Objective: To develop a language to enable dynamic interleaving of reachability algorithms to outperform not only the individual algorithms, but also other state-of-the-art tools.

 **Internships**
 ======